bhauman/figwheel-main/docs/tutorial.md

 source file.
 Unfortunately we are getting all the code that is needed by the core ClojureScript library even though we are not using it.

-We can remedy this by using `advanced` compiliation which will perform a static code analysis and perform DCE (Dead code elimination) and remove any code that is not used.
+We can remedy this by using `advanced` compilation which will perform a static code analysis and perform DCE (Dead code elimination) and remove any code that is not used.